Last updated August 2026

 - Food and refreshments (must comply with UW per diem limits and include the required food approval form).

-- Research supplies not covered by grants.
+- Research supplies not covered by sponsored awards.

-- Professional development support.
+- Professional development activities.